 Depending on the learner’s choices, the plastic campaign could take them anywhere from 3-9 weeks.
 That sounds like an arduously long process, but the content is all quite short and spaced out.

 When was the last time you changed your mind?
 Perhaps you had a political opinion that was challenged and you were provided with evidence that supported an opposing point of view.
 You probably mulled it over for a while and looked at some different sources and then came to the conclusion that you’d changed your mind.
 It’s very unlikely that you changed your mind straight away because that’s simply not how people behave.
-That’s why there’s a week between each piece of content in the skeptical and uninformed workflows of the plastic campaign.
+That’s why there’s a week between each piece of content in the sceptical and uninformed workflows of the plastic campaign.
 Learners are given the chance to percolate and maybe pursue their own studies for a while before deciding what to do next, rather than being bombarded with information.

-Once learners are ready to make changes to their lifestyle, Waves acts like a set of stabilizers – assisting learners until they’re ready to ride on their own.
+Once learners are ready to make changes to their lifestyle, Stream Automation acts like a set of stabilizers – assisting learners until they’re ready to ride on their own.
 Rather than telling learners how and why to change their behavior, it enables them to change.
 At the start of each week, the learner sets a goal that they would like to achieve.
 They’re encouraged to make this goal small, achievable, and particular to their lifestyle.
-As the week goes on, Waves delivers encouragement in the form of success stories and gives the learner the opportunity to revise their goal and reflect on how it went.
+As the week goes on, Stream Automation delivers encouragement in the form of success stories and gives the learner the opportunity to revise their goal and reflect on how it went.
 The changes get bigger as the campaign goes on, and by the end, they will have achieved some changes and will have the momentum, confidence, and ability to continue changing on their own.

 Matt started his L&D career as a learning designer.
 Since then he’s been involved in a variety of projects that combine an interest in tinkering with new technology with learning design and writing skills.
 Most notably, he provided the personality and linguistic logic behind our chatbot, Flo.